- Cleansing oils are designed to remove makeup, oil and other debris.

 Available in a variety of formulas and consistencies, clay masks help draw out oils and impurities from deep within your pores.
-Clay masks can be used once or twice a week, though they may be too harsh for people with sensitive skin.
+Clay masks can be used once or twice a week, although they may be too harsh for people with sensitive skin.

-Oil-based cleansers are an effective way of removing oil and other unwanted debris from the surface of your skin.
-They are generally gentler on the skin than other types of cleansers and are suitable for a wide range of skin types.
+Oil-based cleansers are an effective way to remove oil and other unwanted debris from facial skin.
+They are usually gentler on the skin than other types of cleansers and are suitable for a wide range of skin types.

 You have the option of choosing to use only a cleansing oil or adding another step and double cleansing.

 You can also make your own homemade cleansing oil with natural ingredients that are cost-effective and readily available.
 The unique properties of each oil allows you to formulate a recipe designed to address your specific skin concerns.